srshakil2/Lv-2-Assignment-1-TypeScript/README.md

-## 🎯 Interview Questions - Blog Task
+## 🎯 Interview Questions And Answer- Blog Task

 ### 1. What are some differences between interfaces and types in TypeScript?